 Hungry vegetarians will LOVE The Blue Crane and Butterfly.
 It’s an excellent weekend brunch spot, but the menu is short and sweet.

-If you want a culinary experience that’s different than your usual sit down restaurant, go to Warwick Wine Estate.
+If you want a culinary experience that’s different from your usual sit-down restaurant, go to Warwick Wine Estate.
 You can have a picnic next to a picturesque lake while you relax on scatter cushions as a personal butler serves you.

 Where to Stay in Stellenbosch